Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 ====================
 Some notes on how to build Bitcoin ABC in Unix.

+(For FreeBSD specific instructions, see `build-freebsd.md` in this directory.)

 Note
 ---------------------
 Always use absolute paths to configure and compile bitcoin and the dependencies,